Logo

 Will house prices fall if interest rates rise?

-Read more: How to get lower mortgage interest rates
+Read more: Are mortgage interest rates going down?

 Should I buy a house now or wait for prices to fall?

-Your own income, savings and goals are far more important than the ups and downs of the property market, especially when there’s so much uncertainty.
-This’ll probably be the biggest purchase you’ll ever made so far — it’s worth getting it right.
+Your own income, savings, and goals are far more important than the ups and downs of the property market, especially when there’s so much uncertainty.
+This’ll probably be the biggest purchase you’ll ever make — it’s worth getting it right.

 You might like our guides Should I buy a house? and Is now a good time to buy a house?